 Mrs T Gibbons and Mr D Cottingham are Directors of the Investment Adviser.
-Mr A Hopkin and Mr K Insley are Directors of Continental Management Limited, the Secretary, Continental Sponsors Ltd., the sponsoring broker on the Bermuda Stock Exchange, Global Fund Services Ltd., the Bermuda Administrator and the Investment Adviser.
-Mr M Harvey was a Director of Continental Management Limited and Global Fund Services Ltd. up until 30 June 2022 and prior to his resignation, which was effective 1 January 2023, he was a Director of the Investment Advisor and indirectly held shares in the Investment Adviser.
+Mr A Hopkin is a Director of Continental Management Limited ("CML"), the Secretary, Continental Sponsors Ltd. ("CSL"), the sponsoring broker on the Bermuda Stock Exchange, Global Fund Services Ltd. ("GFS"), the Bermuda Administrator and the Investment Adviser.
+Mr K Insley is a Director of the Investment Adviser and was a Director of CML, CSL and GFS until his resignation on 25 April 2024.
 Mr K Gundle, Mr A Hopkin and Mr D R Cottingham also directly and indirectly hold shares in the Investment Adviser.